 Data Source Hierarchy 1.
-Invoices Invoices should be provided with usage or activity defined.
-2. Meter readings A meter reading is to be taken on the last day of the month for each indicator where meters exist, and a photograph taken as evidence.
-3. Emails or other evidence This can be anything which provides an audit trail as to how the data was calculated and arrived at for a given month's indicator entry.
+Invoices Supplier invoices with usage or activity defined.
+2. Meter readings Meter readings taken on the last day of the month for each indicator where meters exist, and a photograph taken as evidence.
+3. Emails or other evidence Any data source which provides an audit trail as to how the data was calculated for a given month's indicator entry.
 This should only be used if meter readings or invoices are not attainable.
-Example - when the site is renting, and the information on electricity usage is provided directly from the landlord or management company.
-4. Estimations Estimations can be used if it is not possible to obtain data via any of the three options above.
-Estimates are based on historical data, spend data or other proxies as identified in the calculation methodology for each metric.
+Example - when the site is renting, and the information on electricity usage is provided directly from the landlord or management company via email.
+4. Estimations Estimations are used if it is not possible to obtain data via any of the three options above.
+Estimates are based on historical data, spend data or other proxies as identified in the calculation methodology for each metric, and in the Essentra Corporate estimation methodology (Appendix A).